patryk-j/weather-application/README.md

 ## Description

 Weather App is a simple application to check weather conditions around the world.
-After entering the name of the in any language, we get current information about: temperature, wind, pressure, highest / lowest temperature and sunrise and sunset times.
+After entering the name in any language, we get current information about: temperature, wind, pressure, highest / lowest temperature and sunrise and sunset times.
+Weather data download app uses openweathermap.org/api

 ## Built with